Free Youth & Family Programs

 On Demand Programs

 On demand programming is open to any group, including classes, clubs (Girl Scouts, Boy Scouts), homeschoolers, etc. as the schedule of youth staff allows.
-On Demand Programs include everything from tours, storytimes, requested themed programs, “how to use the library,” to “book talks” on a special topic or age range, and more.
+On Demand Programs include everything from tours, storytimes, science programs, requested themed programs, “how to use the library,” to “book talks” on a special topic or age range, and more.

 Outreach to Preschool Centers